 Excellent For Waterproofing

-Lasts An Insanely Long Time
+Sealer that Lasts An Insanely Long Time

 The main thing that stands out about Miracle Impregnator is its longevity.
 It is meant to last for up to 20 years.
-Apparently, the product is designed for indoor or outdoor use.
+Apparently, the sealer is designed for indoor or outdoor use.
 This longevity is backed by a money-back guarantee that is subject to certain conditions.

 Long Warranty With Many Provisions